-Limited Edition of Dan Wesson Pistols for the Kansas City Police
+Limited edition of Dan Wesson pistols for Kansas City police officers

-On December 7, 2018, our colleagues from the CZ-USA Sales Department for the Law Enforcement Program personally presented twelve Dan Wesson pistols to the Kansas City Chief of Police Terry Zeigler.
+On 7 December 2018, CZ-USA colleagues working in the Law Enforcement Sales Department of CZ-USA personally presented twelve Dan Wesson Vigil pistols to Terry Zeigler, Chief of the Kansas City Police Department.

-The making of this gun is closely connected with the service of two members of this police department.
-In 2013, two police officers – Detective Brad Lancaster and Captain Dave Melton – were killed in the line of duty within two months of each other, while responding to calls.
-Both Lancaster and Melton were members of the Kansas City, Kansas Police Department Honor Guard Unit and both were American military veterans.
-While serving in the Honor Guard, Detective Lancaster had recommended members of the unit be equipped with Dan Wesson 1911 pistols, he also put forward his idea for the possible design.
-In 2018, the Kansas City Chief of Police allowed work to begin on the creation of a new pistol for the Honour Guard.
-One of the proposals was that of Detective Chris O'Neill who submitted a design based on Detective Brad Lancaster’s original design.
+The creation of this gun is closely associated with the service of two members of this department.
+In 2016, two police officers – Detective Brad Lancaster and Captain Dave Melton – were killed in the line of duty in two operations that were roughly two months apart.
+Lancaster and Melton were also members of the Honor Guard of Kansas City, Kansas Police Department (KCKPD) and both were US military veterans.
+During his service in the Honor Guard, Detective Lancaster recommended that Dan Wesson 1911 be part of the unit’s equipment.
+He also expressed what design he thought would be appropriate.
+In 2018, the Kansas City Chief of Police then approved the creation of a pistol for the Honor Guard.
+The proposal, which was submitted by Detective Chris O’Neill, was based on the original design of Detective Brad Lancaster.